 La Jolla and La Jolla Cove

-The charming village of La Jolla is located in San Diego county about a half hour north of downtown San Diego.
+The charming village of La Jolla is located about a half hour north of downtown San Diego.
 You could spend a whole day wandering the main Street, shopping, eating at the incredible restaurants and people watching at La Jolla Cove.
 When it comes to Southern California, many people naturally think of the beach.

 Escondido and the San Diego Zoo Safari Park

 You can also do a number of great side trips from San Diego.
 A very popular trip is to visit Escondido, where you can visit the San Diego Safari Park.
-This is run by the San Diego Zoo, but it’s much more natural and humane (you could really call it the San Diego Wild Animal Park, because the animals do feel wild and free).
+This is run by the local zoo, but it’s much more natural and humane.
+You could really call it the Wild Animal Park, because the animals do feel wild and free.
 Many of the animals roam freely in large enclosures instead of concrete “habitats” at the main zoo.
-On your way back into San Diego, you can stop at some of the many wineries in the region.
+On your way back into the city, you can stop at some of the many wineries in the region.

-In the autumn, one of the best day trips from San Diego is Apple Days in Julian, California.
-In the mountains east of San Diego, apples are a staple crop and the town of Julian is at the center of this industry.
-In the fall, the town hosts Apple Days and day-trippers come from San Diego to partake in the amazing apple pie produced here.
+In the autumn, a great day trip from San Diego is Apple Days in Julian, California.
+In the mountains east of the city, apples are a staple crop and the town of Julian is at the center of this industry.
+In the fall, the town hosts Apple Days and day-trippers come from all over Southern California to partake in the amazing apple pie produced here.
 It really is worth the trip!

 Mt.
 Woodson and Potato Chip Rock

 If the outdoors are more your scene, consider hiking up Mt Woodson to see Potato Chip Rock.
-Mt Woodson is north and east of San Diego and towers above Lake Poway.
+Mt Woodson is north and east of the city and towers above Lake Poway.
 While the summit of Mt Woodsoon is covered in cell phone and radio towers, about 100 yards before the summit is a unique rock formation: Potato Chip Rock.

 This thin, almost hallow sounding wafer of rock juts out from the side of the mountain.
 People walk (or crawl) out on it for amazing photos.
 And nearly every Instagram model needs to go out on the rock to do yoga.
 The hike up to the rock is very steep and takes about three hours.
 If you’re considering going, this Potato Chip Rock hiking guide has more information.